To check your address and register your contact information for wired broadband, please click on the Broadband Availability Check button below:

 Working with our existing cable service providers, St. Mary's County has identified addresses that do not have access to wired broadband and is working to improve access as funding opportunities allow.
 Staff and vendors have recently completed a countywide review of Franchise Agreement compliance by confirming addresses located within 300 feet of the existing cable plant are identified and properly documented as serviceable.
 A "serviceable address" means wired broadband service can be activated at the address by contacting the cable company and establishing a service account.

 On July 27, 2021 the Commissioners of St. Mary's County authorized $900,000 of American Rescue Plan Funds.
-February 15, 2022 update - all of this Last Mile funding has been encumbered.
+June 13, 2022 update - 90% of this funding has been used to build 139 addresses and staff is working to allocate the remaining funding to unserved addresses.

 As eligible participants of the Last Mile Grant are identified, the county will initiate the Last Mile Grant Process.